Data augmentation in Bayesian neural networks and the cold posterior effect: RESULTS

 We begin by comparing averaging logits and averaging probabilities in a non-Bayesian setting: SGD.
-Critically, higher values of $\Ktrain$ imply more computational cost per epoch, as each image is replicated and augmented $\Ktrain$ times before going through the network.
-To address the question of whether averaging probabilities/logits help in the standard non-Bayesian setting with fixed computational cost, we ensured that almost exactly the same computational budget was used for different methods by training for $200/\Ktrain$ epochs.
-Note that $\Ktrain=1$ with no test-time augmentation (i.e. \noaugprob{} and \noauglogits{}) corresponds to the standard data augmentation approach for both averaging-logits and averaging-probabilities (Eq.~\ref{eq:Ktrain=1}).
+Critically, higher values of $\Ktrain$ imply a larger computational cost per epoch, as each image is replicated and augmented $\Ktrain$ times before going through the network.
+When assessing the benefit of averaging probabilities/logits for SGD training, we must therefore control for computational cost.
+We do this by training for $200/\Ktrain$ epochs.
+Note that $\Ktrain=1$ with no test-time augmentation (i.e. \noaugprob{} and \noauglogits{} in Fig.~\ref{fig:class}) corresponds to the standard DA approach for both averaging logits and averaging probabilities \myeqref{eq:Ktrain=1}.
 In this experiment, we consider only full orbit, which unlike finite orbit allows us to decouple $\Ktrain$ and $\Ktest$.